kazurayam/TestClosure/README.md

 - [Why 1 window?](https://drive.google.com/file/d/1xHTVUhEGo041zHxvFyyUPAnGS1gWIIwc/view?usp=sharing)

 *What you saw is not what you got*.
 The fact is that acutally 2 windows were opened by [Test Cases/solution/03_executeClosuresByMultipleThreads](Scripts/solution/03_exeuteClosuresByMultipleThreads/Script1614155016466.groovy), but they were displayed overlayed at the same position (x, y coordinate) with just the same dimension (width, height).
 This is very confusing.
 I want to manage the layout of browser windows; I want them displayed at different positions (x, y) so that I can see them identifiable.

-WebDriver API provides solutions for us.
-You can explicitly set Window Position and Size by WebDriver API.
+WebDriver API provides tools for us to solve this problem.
+You can explicitly set Window Position and Size.
 For example,

 ```
 driver.manage().window().setPosition(new Point(50,200));